ropensci/GSODR/README.md

 ### Query the NCEI FTP server for GSOD data

 *GSODR's* main function, `get_GSOD()`, downloads and cleans GSOD data from the NCEI server.
-Following are a few examples of its capabilities.
+Following is an example of its capabilities, for more detailed examples of its capabilities, please see the [*GSODR* introduction vignette](https://ropensci.github.io/GSODR/articles/GSODR.html).

 #### Example - Download weather station data for Toowoomba, Queensland for 2010